google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Short Recap?

-In the last article we learned that God had delivered his "sixth judgment blow" against the Egyptians.
-And although this was God's sixth move from within this judgment process that was now taking place against Pharaoh and his kingdom, the plague itself was God's fifth.
-This particular plague dealt with God releasing a very severe pestilence upon the Egyptians livestock:
+In the last article, we learned that God had delivered his "sixth judgment blow" against the Egyptians.
+Although this was God's sixth move from within this judgment process now taking place against Pharaoh and his kingdom, the plague itself was God's fifth.
+This particular plague dealt with God releasing a very severe pestilence upon the Egyptians' livestock:

 Also note that up to this point, this particular plague would turn out to be the most intense and the most devastating, for we find that Egypt's entire livestock from within the land would be wiped out: